EmmaNwosisi/EmmaNwosisi/README.md

 - 👋 Hi, I’m @Sotonye
-- 👀 I’m interested in fullstack development
+- 👀 I’m interested in product design and fullstack engineering
-- 🌱 I’m currently learning backend development
+- 🌱 I’m currently learning frontend engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on design and development
 - 📫 How to reach me @sotxnye on twitter

 <!---